occipital/django-content-settings/docs/types.md

 SHORT_STR = mix(ProcessorsMixin, SimpleString)("This is string", processors=(shorten,))
 ```

-- **GiveProcessorsMixin** - to post-process setting value.
-The main difference with `ProcessorsMixin` - the value will be processed every time when you request the setting attribute.
-Additional attribute is `give_processors: Iterable[Union[TCallableStr, Tuple[Optional[str], TCallableStr]], ...] = ()`.
-In the same way as for `ProcessorsMixin.processors` you can add functions in the `give_processors`, but you can also add tuple with two arguments suffix as a string and function.
-Here are some of the examples:
+- **GiveProcessorsMixin** - Used to post-process the setting value.
+The main difference with `ProcessorsMixin` is that the value will be processed every time the setting attribute is requested.
+The additional attribute is `give_processors: Iterable[Union[TCallableStr, Tuple[Optional[str], TCallableStr]], ...] = ()`.
+Similar to `ProcessorsMixin.processors`, you can add functions to `give_processors`, or add tuples with two arguments: a suffix as a string and a function.

 ```python
 import textwrap